jdhall75/11ty-blog/src/posts/venv-bash.md

 You could employ a manager like Pyenv, Hatch, Pipenv, or Pyflow to take care of the heavy lifting, but that's another tool to learn and I a trying to simplify my worflow.
 What if we had management of the environments built right in our shell.
 That is when I ended up writing my own set of bash functions to manage my virtual environments.
 I am no bash guru, but they do work pretty nicely if I do say so myself.

+I've had some thoughts on this since I started writing.
+Like using the projects directory name for the virtualenv name.
+This could save some typing.
+Maybe setting up PROMPT_COMMAND to point to a function that checks the `$PYENV_HOME` for an existing virtual environment and activates it automatically.

 ```bash